Nested Slice Sampling: Vectorized Nested Sampling for GPU-Accelerated Inference: Algorithm and implementation

+Alongside the implementation, we analyse the theoretical properties of the constrained updates employed in NSS and provide optimal tuning recommendations.

-\paragraph{Optimal slice width tuning.} \Cref{app:optimal-scaling-hrss} derives the computational cost for the stepping-out and shrinkage procedures and the resulting optimal tuning.
+\paragraph{Computational cost of slice sampling.} \Cref{app:optimal-scaling-hrss} derives the computational cost for the stepping-out and shrinkage procedures and the resulting optimal tuning.
 Conditional on the (random) chord length \(\ell\) induced by the current point, direction, and constrained region, the expected number of likelihood evaluations for one HRSS update is